pgorman/dangerjaunt/dangerjaunt.md

 They work for a half-share of found treasure.
 Accordingly, they have a character class, and earn experience.

-Henchmen tolerate greater risks than hirelings (but not abuse).
-Each henchman has a loyalty score.
-Initially, the loyalty score equals d6+7, plus the player character's charisma modifier.

 Player Character Charisma |  Max.
 Henchmen  | Loyalty Score Modifier :------------------------:|:---------------:|:-----------------------:
 3                         |  1              | -3